vibbits/brain-mosaic-course/README.md

 ### Lesson overview

 > <i class="fa fa-bookmark"></i> **Description**
-> This is our interactive hands-on course about .
+> This course consist of short tutorials related to current state of art using Neuropixels technology following with our interactive hands-on course about how to visualize electrophysiological data.
->

 > <i class="fa fa-arrow-left"></i> **Prerequisites**
 > To be able to follow this course, learners should have knowledge in:
 >